-Where possible we try to provide downloadable documents in multiple formats including pdf, MS Word documents (.doc) and rich text format (.rtf)
+Where possible we try to provide downloadable documents in multiple formats including PDF, Microsoft Word documents (.doc) and rich text format (.rtf)

-If you have difficulties obtaining information from a pdf you can save it as text from your Adobe Acrobat reader.
+If you have difficulties reading or obtaining information from a PDF save the PDF as text from in Adobe Acrobat reader.

 Where possible we try to provide structured downloadable documents.
 However, as you may appreciate, this involves a serious training and resource implication for a small Council such as ours.

 We appreciate that it must be extremely frustrating to not be able to access information through no fault of your own but we ask you to be patient whilst we continue to work on improving the accessibility of our site.